-I have sequenced, assembled and annotated the de novo sea otter genome, and am using a custom sequence capture to study demographic history and genetic load in modern sea otter populations using modern and ancient DNA.
-I have also compared methods of demographic inference from genomic data to determine which methods, if any, are able to recapitulate multiple summaries of the data.
-In the past I have worked on forward-in-time simulations to assess the impacts of the 18th-19th fur trade on sea otter genomic diversity and genetic load, used RNA-Seq to study the impact of pollutants on dolphin gene expression, characterized the cetacean gut microbiome with high-throughput sequencing data, and modeled human demography using the site frequency spectrum.
+I have sequenced, assembled and annotated the de novo sea otter genome, and compared it to the giant otter genome to discover genetic changes associated with aquatic adaptation and the impact of the extreme fur trade bottleneck on genetic diversity.
+I am now using a custom sequence capture to study demographic history and genetic load in modern sea otter populations using modern and ancient DNA.
+I have also compared methods of demographic inference from genomic data to determine which methods, if any, are able to recapitulate multiple summaries of the data, and written a review of popular demographic inference methods and their applications to non-model organisms.
+In the past I have worked on forward-in-time simulations to assess the impacts of the 18th-19th fur trade on sea otter genomic diversity and genetic load, characterized the cetacean gut microbiome with high-throughput sequencing data, and modeled human demography using the site frequency spectrum.

 Harvard University, Cambridge, MA

 A.B., summa cum laude, Organismic & Evolutionary Biology (2012)

 Secondary Field: Celtic Languages & Literatures

 Annabel C Beichman, Klaus-Peter Koepfli, Gang Li, William Murphy, Pasha Dobrynin, Sergei Kliver, Martin T Tinker, Michael J Murray, Jeremy Johnson, Kerstin Lindblad-Toh, Elinor K Karlsson, Kirk E Lohmueller, Robert K Wayne.
 2019.
 “Aquatic Adaptation and Depleted Diversity: A Deep Dive into the Genomes of the Sea Otter and Giant Otter.”
 Molecular Biology and Evolution: msz101